RanA-ReichmanUni/Agenda/README.md

-# Agenda - Evidence Driven Website
+# Agenda - Evidence Driven Platform

 **Agenda** is a web application that allows users to present a **personal agenda or narrative**, and back it up with **reliable external sources**, primarily news articles.